LSD by Cardiacs

 Critic's Take

 Cardiacs's LSD arrives as a bruised triumph, and the reviewer's gaze keeps returning to the album's best tracks like “Men in Bed” and “Woodeneye” for proof.
 The piece praises “Men in Bed” as a hymnal opener that ties back to Sing to God, while championing “Woodeneye” as a Vennart-led banger that proves he can carry the mantle.
-The critic highlights also the labyrinthine thrills of “Skate”, stressing that these standout songs showcase the album's mixture of discordance and catchiness.
 This framing answers plainly the search for the best songs on LSD, presenting them as both affectionate callbacks and triumphant new statements.

 Key Points